SPH73/Santorini-nail-bar/README.md

     All the button links have been tested to go to the expected destination and open in a new brower tab and avoid the need for the browser back button.

-3. Download
+3. Footer icons.

-    The download icon hover prompts a tooltip and opens into a new browser tab on click.
+    A tooltip pops up on hover and the links open into a new browser tab when clicked.

 4. Navigation